-HIV Is Hitting the South Harder Than Any Other U.S. Region
+HIV Is Hitting the U.S. South Harder Than Any Other U.S. Region

-Bringing a Holistic Approach to Addressing HIV/AIDS in the South
+Bringing a Holistic Approach to Addressing HIV in the U.S. South

-The Gilead COMPASS Initiative supports holistic solutions that meet the specific needs of Southern communities.
-The Initiative focuses on three approaches to address the challenges posed by the HIV/AIDS epidemic in the South.
+The Gilead COMPASS Initiative supports holistic solutions that meet the specific needs of communities in the U.S. South.
+The initiative focuses on four approaches to address the challenges posed by the HIV epidemic in the region.

 COMPASS Coordinating Centers